Over 4.8 million.

-According to Anka Rising, a nonprofit organization whose mission is to combat and eradicate modern-day slavery, that is the estimated number of men, women, and children who daily find themselves exploited sexually for the commercial benefit of others.
+According to the International Labour Organization, that is the estimated number of men, women, and children who daily find themselves exploited sexually for the commercial benefit of others.

-And, while the sale of humans is only third on the list of the world’s largest illegal trade commodities, the industry is growing faster than the drugs and weapons industries, respectively the largest and second largest trade commodities in the world.
+And, while the sale of humans is ranked in the top of the world’s largest illegal trade commodities, the industry is growing faster than the drugs and weapons industries, respectively the largest and second largest trade commodities in the world.

 But that’s changing in a big way, what with transportation tycoons like Lyft and Delta stepping up to make trafficking awareness and prevention a huge priority for their employees.

 Ride-sharing is as common and easily accessible as owning a car these days, but not without its own risks and dangers.

 It can’t be denied that traffickers have used Lyft and Uber to transport victims from point A to point B. Remember that Uber driver from a couple of years ago who saved the minor from being sex trafficked, all because he was paying attention?
 Last year, Uber made sure its drivers were on the lookout for trafficking behavior.
 And now, Lyft is making sure every one of their drivers is ready to do the same.